RednibCoding/rune-lang/README.md

 println(myMap.uid) # output: 10
 ```

-Syntactic suger is you can write `type` instead of `map` to make it the usecase more clear.
+Syntactic suger is you can write `type` instead of `map` to make the usecase more clear.
 Both expressions are the same under the hood:
 ```
 myMap = map{"uid": "10"}